 else, the is provided a SLIV by startSymbolAndLengthMsgAPO, and a PUSCH mapping type by mappingTypeMsgAPUSCH for a PUSCH transmission.

-For mapping one or multiple preambles of a PRACH slot to a PUSCH occasion with a DMRS resource, a UE determines a first slot for a first PUSCH occasion in an active UL BWP from msgAPUSCH-timeDomainOffset that provides an offset, in number of slots in the active UL BWP, relative to the start of each PRACH slot.
+For mapping one or multiple preambles of a PRACH slot to a PUSCH occasion associated with a DMRS resource, a UE determines a first slot for a first PUSCH occasion in an active UL BWP from msgAPUSCH-TimeDomainOffset that provides an offset, in number of slots in the active UL BWP, relative to the start of each PRACH slot.
+The UE does not expect to have a PRACH preamble transmission and a PUSCH transmission with a msgA in a PRACH slot or in a PUSCH slot.
 The UE expects that a first PUSCH occasion in each slot has a same SLIV [6, TS 38.214] for a PUSCH transmission that is provided by startSymbolAndLengthMsgAPO.